Concerns Over Nigeria’s Growing Public Debt

 The federal government has continued to amass debt from both local and foreign sources.
 In January 2018 alone, Nigerian government issued an N110 billion bond via bond auction and an additional N385 billion via local bonds.
 Meanwhile, the government also planned to raise $700m from multilateral sources as part of the $3.5bn in the 2017 borrowing plan.
 Furthermore, as part of its strategic move to offset the domestic debt, a loan of 2.5 billion dollars was also planned to refinance domestic debt.
 This implies that the federal government seems not to be relenting in its pursuit of debts despite the fact that this act of borrowing has been flagged as unsustainable even by experts.

-Social Action has always been at the forefront of the campaign against debt accumulation, hammering on the cost and effect of the unfettered borrowing by the federal and state governments while calling the attention of all to the need for a moratorium.
-Social Action in an Advocacy Brief entitled Whose Burden?
+Alone has always been at the forefront of the campaign against debt accumulation, hammering on the cost and effect of the unfettered borrowing by the federal and state governments while calling the attention of all to the need for a moratorium.
+Alone in an Advocacy Brief entitled Whose Burden?
 Examining the Growing Public Debt Crisis in Nigeria published in 2015 expressed concerns as to the ‘desirability, necessity and capacity of government to manage Nigeria’s proposed loans and the rising debt stock’.
 The publication highlighted grey areas surrounding Nigerian borrowing pattern, and the appalling unaccountability in the use of such loans.
 The Nigerian government has failed to yield to this critical call, leaving debt servicing to continue to rob the country of the benefits that annual budgets ought to bring to the citizens.

-More than ever before, the advocacy gong for the drive against public debt in Nigeria now echoes louder on Twitter, Facebook and order online platforms as Social Action and other citizens organisations continue the campaign to warn and alert all of the danger of Nigeria’s rising debt burden.
+More than ever before, the advocacy gong for the drive against public debt in Nigeria now echoes louder on Twitter, Facebook and order online platforms as Alone and other citizens organisations continue the campaign to warn and alert all of the danger of Nigeria’s rising debt burden.
 Noteworthy also are the concerns raised by notable experts and international organisations such as the IMF over Nigeria’s excessive reliance on foreign debt.

 Some Nigerian lawmakers also expressed similar concerns with members of the National Assembly sometimes raising doubt about the propriety of borrowing, such as the case of the N4.2 trillion Naira bond request by President Buhari in a letter read in the Senate on March 28.
 This was after an earlier loan request of $200 billion was rejected by the National Assembly due to displeasure over the failure of the federal government to accounts for over N9.2 trillion loans approved in 2016 by the National Assembly.